HandersonNtani/my-full-template/README.md

 # MY FIRST WEBPAGE README.md!

 [Mock-up](images/mock-up.PNG) this screen shot depicts my Portfolio Project to be submitted for assassment at Code Institute where i am studying. it is a Static Frontend site with basice HTML and CSS.
 I chose the Historical Website of the VIKING BOAT Museum.
+Most of my ideas was realised thanks to the Original website (https://vasamuseet.se).
+I really appreciate their work and beautiful website.

 [Header](images/header.PNG) The header section has Navigation elements which animates to the various pages when clicked upon. the Font Family of Arial, Helvetica, sans-serif and the H2 and H3 with Cursive font types. the color was clearfully calculated with repect to UX.